-There are wetlands present on the Visserspan property which are classified as National Freshwater Ecosystem Priority Areas (NFEPAs) in the national biodiversity geographic information systems (BGIS) database (refer to BGIS 'Wetlands and NFEPAs Map' in Appendix D. The are no significant wetlands relevant to Visserspan Solar PV Facility - Project 4's development footprint (as per Appendix G2 - Freshwater Impact Assessment).
+There are wetlands present on the Visserspan property which are classified as National Freshwater Ecosystem Priority Areas (NFEPAs) in the national biodiversity geographic information systems (BGIS) database.
+However, none of these wetlands/watercourses occur on the development footprint for Project 2.